fractal-analytics-platform/fractal-web/docs/quickstart.md

 nvm alias default 18
 ```

-## Install fractal-web

-There are 2 ways to install fractal-web: from release packages (more suited for production and testing) and from git repository (more suited for development).

-### Install fractal-web from release packages
+## Install fractal-web from release packages

 Starting from version 1.1.0, fractal-web releases provide tar.gz files containing the built files for each supported node version.
 You can install these packages with the following command: